-You’ve seen it in Whole Foods or other natural food stores, the blends of mysterious kombucha “tea” as it is usually called.
-Sometimes it’s mixed with other flavors, similar to juice or apple cider, and has a slight carbonation from its fermentation process.
+You’ve seen it in Whole Foods and other natural food stores, the blends of mysterious kombucha “tea” as it is usually called.
+Sometimes it’s mixed with other flavors, similar to juice or apple cider, and has slight carbonation from its fermentation process.

-Kombucha is believed to have curative properties, especially in regards to improving the digestive system, boosting the immune system, and increasing energy levels.
+Kombucha is believed to have curative properties, especially in regard to improving the digestive system, boosting the immune system, and increasing energy levels.
 It is also believed to help the skin, promote well-being, and detoxify your body.

-Kombucha is the name of a mushroom that's also known as a Manuchurian mushroom.
+Kombucha is the name of a mushroom that's also known as a Manchurian mushroom.
 For centuries, it has reputedly been used in Asian and Russian countries.
-The scoby, also called the mushroom, is not eaten.
+The SCOBY, also called the mushroom, is not eaten.

-Sometimes apple cider vinegar or original “culture” is added, meaning tea from the last batch (similar to making buttermilk–using previous cultures to culture the next batch).
-Baby scoby (“daughter mushrooms”) are produced during this process and can be used to create more and more kombucha.
+Sometimes apple cider vinegar or original “culture” is added, meaning tea from the last batch (similar to making buttermilk, using previous cultures to culture the next batch).
+Baby SCOBY (“daughter mushrooms”) are produced during this process and can be used to create more and more kombucha.

-- Clean, Clean, Clean: When you’re fermenting this liquid, you’re growing a culture, and then you’re consuming it.
+- Clean, clean, clean: When you’re fermenting this liquid, you’re growing a culture, and then you’re consuming it.
 So cleanliness is of the utmost importance!
 Wash your hands.
 Have a clean, empty sink to work in.

-- Ferment in the Dark and Quiet: It’s a living organism, and it’s growing.
+- Ferment in the dark and quiet: It’s a living organism, and it’s growing.
 Have you ever made bread?
 Have you ever watched it fall when a door was slammed?
-Store your scoby in a safe, quiet, dark place so it can do it’s thing.
-This way you avoid many mishaps, dirt, spillage, disruption, etc…
+Store your SCOBY in a safe, quiet, dark place so it can do its thing.
+This way you avoid many mishaps, dirt, spillage, disruption, etc.

-- Don't Drink the Slimy Bit: And no, you don't have to drink the slimy part!
+- Don't drink the slimy bit: And no, you don't have to drink the slimy part!
 It's part of the culture.
 The benefits come from the liquid.

 - Get a glass jar as big as the amount of liquid you want to make.

-- When the liquid is room temperature (neither hot, nor cold), remove the tea bags with a wooden or stainless steel spoon and pour the liquid into your glass jar.
+- When the liquid is room temperature (neither hot nor cold), remove the tea bags with a wooden or stainless steel spoon and pour the liquid into your glass jar.

-- Add in the scoby with the reserve liquid it came with.
+- Add in the SCOBY with the reserve liquid it came with.

 - Cover with a piece of cloth (I cut up an old T-shirt).
 Secure it with a rubber band.

 - Wait.
 Some say a week.
 I aim for 28 days.
-I’ve fermented for as long as three (3) months, but don’t recommend it.
+I’ve fermented for as long as three months, but don’t recommend it.

-Safe, Fun, & Easy!
+Making Kombucha Is Safe, Fun, and Easy!

 - Balch, P.A., (2000).
 Prescription for nutritional healing.
 Avery Books: New York.